 The Birthplace Project

-What is the Birthplace Project?
+What is the David Livingstone Birthplace?

-The Birthplace Project will re-ignite the powerful story of David Livingstone for new generations and further strengthen the world wide connections that Livingstone and his principles and legacy have inspired not just locally but globally.
+This project will re-ignite the powerful story of David Livingstone for new generations and further strengthen the world wide connections that Livingstone and his principles and legacy have inspired not just locally but globally.

-The Centre will become a key resource for learning about his heritage and his far reaching impact in - science, health, exploration, faith and humanitarian endeavour.
+The Birthplace will become a key resource for learning about his heritage and his far reaching impact in - science, health, exploration, faith and humanitarian endeavour.
 It will be a vibrant new visitor destination telling the story of the remarkable life and heritage of David Livingstone (1813 – 1873).
 This story sets Scotland in a global context and presents a compelling universal example of what each of us can achieve – and what we have to offer the world.
 Given the importance of our Collection we intend to become a centre for research; and deliver learning and public programmes to support schools, community regeneration and international partnerships.

 Visitors will travel from all corners of the globe to explore his story and we believe they will become a part of Livingstone's living legacy through this transformative project.
 It will ensure that David Livingstone's impact continues to be felt locally, nationally and internationally for future generations.
 Ultimately we want to create a dynamic visitor experience where people can learn about and be inspired by Livingstone’s story, his childhood home and our Collection.